 Lichens, Pacific Northwest

-Parmotrema Perlatum Lichen is a leafy lichen with a grey green thallus that is loosely attached to tree branches, cement walls or rocks, it grows all over the BC coast.
+Parmotrema Perlatum Lichen is a leafy lichen with a grey green thallus that is loosely attached to tree branches, cement walls or rocks, it grows all over the Pacific Northwest.

 A single specimen can grow to about 15 cm in size.
 The lobes that make up the thallus are up to 15 mm in wide.
 The lobes have wavy edges and are raised up from the surface where it grows and contains soralia.
 The underside is dark and quite black towards the center and the edge of the lobes are a earthy brown in color.
 The edge itself is black, thus its common name of black edged leaf lichen.